gabuz0me/Demo_AoC_5/script/article_en.md

     return value
 ```

 Here we don't need to keep in memory all the intermediate values.
 Only the current one is useful.
-But we can plot all the intermediate values to see the evolution is rather chaotic.
+But we can plot all the intermediate values to see that the evolution is rather chaotic.

 ![Seed one, no traj](../images/generation/part_1/s_seed_no_traj.svg)